 Throughout a flight, helicopters are generally running mostly in the mid to mid high throttle range.

 They are designed to give the most reliable performance in the mid throttle band and ensure the engine is neither over fueled or under fueled while going through different transitional phases of flight.
-This is discussed in greater detail in the nitro tuning tips section.

-As you can see from the above points, nitro RC helicopters rarely get 100% power out of the nitro engine because we want to keep that little engine running at all costs, especially when you are learning.
+As you can appreciate from the above points, nitro RC helicopters rarely get 100% power out of the nitro engine because we want to keep that little engine running at all costs, especially when you are learning.
 As you move up to higher performance flying, you will probably lean out the mixture setting a bit more to keep your rotor rpm high, but nitro helis are always run on the rich side.

 Which brings us to the next point of engine sizing in our nitro RC helicopter?
 If we are purposely under powering the engine to ensure is stays running, we must get that power back by putting in a slightly larger engine than what is called for.